imfatant/test/README.md

         ./waf configure --board=blue  # <--- BeagleBone Blue.
         ./waf
          scp ./build/blue/bin/a* debian@192.168.7.2:/home/debian  # <--- Finally, copy the built executable(s) over to the BBBlue.
     On the BBBlue, copy the executable(s) from /home/debian to /usr/bin/ardupilot.
-    Again, be sure to set their permissions: `sudo chmod 0755 /usr/bin/ardupilot/a*`
+Again, be sure to set their permissions.

 17) To get ArduPilot going, choose which flavour you want and type: